Everything Oral Sensory: The Total Guide - Your Kid's Table

 Supporting Your Child’s Oral Sensory Needs

-Note that I did not indicate which of these activities was alerting or calming.
-Some of them generally tend to have one affect over another, but it can differ from child to child since everyone processes sensory input uniquely.
 I encourage you to experiment with each of these activities as part of your child’s unique sensory diet and notice what tends to calm, alert, and/or organize your child.
-Check out What a Sensory Diet Is, if that’s a new concept or term for you.
+Check out How to Create a Sensory Diet (with a free template), to help you begin to set up a sensory diet.

 My son, Isaac, using a Chewigem USA chewy necklace.